 We would also like you to write a 1500 word essay review of one of the books, summarising its main arguments.
-We would like you to send this to us by the 29th September so we can read it before term starts.
-The essay should be sent by email to: Lorraine.wild@ouce.ox.ac.uk.
-NOTE: the 1500 word limit is a real limit: we won't read more than 1500 words
+We would like you to send this to us david.morenomateos@ouce.ox.ac.uk by the 30th September so we can read it before term starts.
+The essay should be sent by email to: NOTE: the 1500 word limit is a real limit: we won't read more than 1500 words